wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#string">String</a>]</td>
 <td>

-Tenant domain name where the results needs to be filtered with.
-This field is optional.
-Hence, if there is no need of filtering by this attribute, omit the field.
+The tenant domain name by which the results need to be filtered with.

 </td>
 </tr>